DinoChiesa/Apigee-Sample-Jwt-Bearer-Token-Exchange/README.md

    > You could do all of this yourself by manually fiddling with the Apigee UI to
    > configure all those things.
 If you're not clear on how all of those entities all
-   > inter-related, you probably DO want to perform the manual configuration, but
+   > inter-related, you probably DO want to perform the manual configuration, so you can
-   > that's not something this sample will cover.
+   > understand it, but that's not something this sample will cover.

-   As part of its work, this script will create a new RSA keypair and store the public key and the private key, separately, in the keys subdirectory.
-It will attach the corresponding public key as a _custom attribute_ to the configured application.

    When the script finishes it will show an output like the following:
    ```